 A Description of What a Teacup Poodle is by Breeder Joanne Lowry

-A Teacup Poodle is a very small Poodle weighing between 2 to 4 pounds and 8 inches or under at the highest point of the shoulders when it’s full-grown.
+A Teacup Poodle is a very small Poodle weighing between 2 lbs and 5 lbs and 9 inches or under at the highest point of the shoulders when it’s full-grown.
 Newborn puppies weigh between 2 1/2 to 4 1/2 ounces depending on how many are in the litter.
 Generally, if they only whelp 1 puppy it will be bigger, but many factors determine what size they will actually be.

 From our experience, most of our Teacup Poodles average life expectancy is between 11 to 14 years.
 They are very lively and love to play and they draw attention by their size and playfulness.
 Also, they make a great lap dog especially for the elderly.